Abdul Rehman (Kenyan cricketer)

 Abdul Tashfin Rehman (born 23 June 1980) is a Pakistani-born Kenyan former cricketer.

-Rehman was born at Lahore in the Pakistani province of Punjab in June 1980.
+Abdul Rehman was born at Lahore in the Pakistani province of Punjab in June 1980.
 He later emigrated to Kenya, where he played club cricket for Kenya Kongonis Cricket Club.
-In November 2011, he toured Namibia with Kenya and played in four Twenty20 matches against the Namibia national cricket team at Windhoek, Playing as a bowler, Rehman took 5 wickets in his four matches, with best figures of 3 for 21.
+In November 2011, he toured Namibia with Kenya and played in four Twenty20 matches against the Namibia national cricket team at Windhoek, Playing as a bowler, Abdul Rehman took 5 wickets in his four matches, with best figures of 3 for 21.
 As a batsman, he scored 11 runs with a highest score of 6.
-Rehman later played club cricket for Sir Ali Muslim Club.
+Abdul Rehman later played club cricket for Sir Ali Muslim Club.